Strung

-Help is an upcoming American horror film directed by Malcolm D. Lee and written by Alan B. McElroy and Matthew Mixon.
-It stars Chloe Bailey, Lynn Whitfield, Lucien Laviscount, Anna Diop, Coco Jones and Romy Woods.
-Jason Blum and Tyler Perry serve as producers through their Blumhouse Productions and Peachtree & Vine banners, respectively.
+Strung is a 2026 American psychological thriller film directed by Malcolm D. Lee and written by Alan B. McElroy.
+It stars Chloe Bailey, Lynn Whitfield, Lucien Laviscount, Anna Diop, Coco Jones, and Romy Woods.
+Tyler Perry and Jason Blum serve as producers through their Peachtree & Vine and Blumhouse Productions banners, respectively, in association with Blackmaled Productions.
+The film follows Laila (played by Bailey), a struggling violinist who accepts a live-in tutoring job for a wealthy, elite family and discovers a web of dark secrets.

-The film is scheduled to be released in the United States by Universal Pictures.
+Strung premiered at the American Black Film Festival on May 27, 2026, and was released on June 26, 2026 by Peacock.